arangodb/docs/3.6/architecture-single-instance-vs-cluster.md

 ### Performance

 Performance of AQL queries can vary between single server and cluster.
-If a query can be distributed to many DBserver and executed in parallel then cluster performance can be better.
+If a query can be distributed to many DB-Server and executed in parallel then cluster performance can be better.
 For example, if you do a distributed `COLLECT` aggregation or a distributed `FILTER` operation.